Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-ruby.md

 > The client ID and client secret are provided in the `CLIENT_CRED` parameter in the previous code snippet.

 <a name="request"/>
-## Use the access token in a request to the unified API (preview)
+## Use the access token in a request to the Microsoft Graph API

-With an access token, your app can make authenticated requests to the unified API.
+With an access token, your app can make authenticated requests to the Microsoft Graph API.
 Your app must provide the access token in the **Authorization** header of each request.

-The Connect sample sends an email using the **sendMail** endpoint in the unified API.
+The Connect sample sends an email using the **sendMail** endpoint in the Microsoft Graph API.
 The code is in the [`send_mail`](https://github.com/OfficeDev/O365-Ruby-Unified-API-Connect/blob/master/app/controllers/pages_controller.rb#L82) function.
 This is the code that shows how to send the access code in the Authorization header.

 ```ruby
 def send_mail